semanticweights/tarok/README.md

 ### Running in Docker
 The easiest way to run Python scripts that use Tarok and OpenSpiel is via docker:
-1. Clone the repository and `cd` into it
+1. Run `git clone https://github.com/semanticweights/tarok.git` and `cd` into the repository
 2. Run
 ```bash
 docker run -v $(pwd)/tarok/python:/src -i --rm semanticweights/tarok:run-ee2835a /src/play_game.py